AbhijithMahendran1999/CafeManagementSystem/readme.txt

 6) Exit the Program: Safely exit the program.

 Input is validated everywhere to handle invalid choices and to prevent the program from crashing.
+Note: Combos are considered as a product of their own and hence the sales report would not be showing an incremented base product quantity for combos.
+This is to keep the integrity of the sales report and the program.

 Compiling and running the program from the terminal: